All Episodes

 What we know so far, there are a couple things that we can confirm that have been reported.

-Uh we can confirm that uh that that again, according to family and people that we're interviewing, uh he he does come from a conservative family, uh, but his ideology was very different than his family, and uh so that's part of it.
+We can confirm that, again, according to family and people that we're interviewing, he does come from a conservative family, but his ideology was very different than his family.

-Um we do know that uh that the the roommate that we had originally talked about, we can confirm that that roommate is uh is uh a boyfriend who is transitioning from male to female, so we know that piece.
+We do know that the roommate that we had originally talked about, we can confirm that that roommate is a boyfriend who is transitioning from male to female.

 unidentified

-You say he admitted that confessed.
+You say he admitted that, confessed?

-He he is he is uh he is not cooperating.
+He is not cooperating.

 So we saw a video of a person jumping off the roof.